Yuva-fab/fabzero/proj-nw-alarm.md

 This will be useful for Network Administrators for troubleshooting network problems quickly.

-## To design the PCB following list of Equipment, Components and Softwares used.<br>
+## To design the PCB following list of Equipment, Components, Softwares and Tools used.<br>

 ### Name of the equipment.<br>